-A bicycle is a convenient form of transportation on campus as well as in the community, but it is necessary to secure bicycles with a strong casehardened lock and tempered steel chain.
-Please do not park a bicycle where it may be an inconvenience or hazard to others or where it interferes with access to a building in the event of a fire.
-Chain it securely to a bike rack.
+Bicycles and scooters are convenient forms of transportation on campus as well as in the community but it is necessary to secure these devices with a strong case-hardened lock and tempered steel chain.
+Please do no park these devices where it may be an inconvenience or hazard to others or where it interferes with access to a building in the event of a fire.
+Chain them up securely to a bike rack.

-For safety reasons, bicycles are not permitted in residence halls or other campus buildings.
-For these same reasons, students are not to wear roller blades inside any campus building at any time.
+For safety reasons, bicycles, scooters, skateboards, rollerblades and any other wheeled device (with the exception of medical devices) are not permitted in residence halls or other campus buildings.
+Bicycles and scooters may not be stored inside any campus building at any time.

 The right to privacy is of paramount importance and should not be violated; however, the entry into the living quarters of a student may be conducted by the following people for the purposes and under the procedures detailed below:

 - By authorized University personnel to ensure that health, fire, and safety regulations are maintained.

 - By authorized University personnel or agents to make improvements and repairs and to provide routine maintenance services.